Documentation

 Upgrade Flutter Channel

-As described in our Principles, FVM does not override standard Flutter behavior.
+As described in our Principles (opens in a new tab), FVM does not override standard Flutter behavior.
 Therefore, to upgrade a channel, you will have to use the standard flutter upgrade.
 You can find more about it in the Running Flutter section.

 flutter and dart commands not found